-This notice provides the boundaries, in both LORAN C and latitude and longitude, of New Jersey's 15 reef sites.
+This notice provides the boundaries in latitude and longitude, of New Jersey's 15 reef sites.
 All of the reef sites have been plotted as "Fish Havens" on current NOAA nautical charts.
 Fish havens (reef sites) are delineated as blue-shaded areas on NOAA nautical charts.
 Please retain this notice on your vessel and refer to appropriate nautical charts to identify the location of reefs in the area of ocean you are working.